A Glimpse into the World of Online Tutoring

-The Benefits of Online Tutoring
+Benefits of Online Tutoring

-Online learning is becoming fast prevalent in universities and the job sector.
+- Online learning is becoming fast prevalent in universities and the job sector.
 Students opting for online tutoring become familiar with the commonly used online learning tools early.

-Synchronous v.
-Asynchronous Online Tutoring
+Synchronous v/s Asynchronous Online Tutoring

-One-on-One v.
-One-to-Many Teaching
+One-on-One v/s One-to-Many Teaching

-Most tutors are trained to attend to a class and a one-on-one situation can be uncomfortable.
+The training that most tutors receive prepares them on how to attend a class.
+Thus, a one-on-one situation may prove to be uncomfortable.
 Another problem arises when the relationship between them becomes blurred.
 This situation occurs when the teacher-tutor interaction becomes familiar since the entire focus of the tutor is on a single tutee.

-Conversely, this undivided focus on the strengths and weaknesses of a single student can be conducive for the student’s growth.
+Conversely, this undivided focus on the strengths and weaknesses of a single student can be conducive to the student’s growth.
 As a consequence of this focused attention, the teacher is able to tailor the study structure based on a single person’s need, and not to those of a group of unique proficiencies.

 - The relatively recent and reliable presence of certain key technology has added another crucial facet to the ecosystem of online teaching.
 That facet is Live Online Tutoring.